AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/interface/interface.rst.txt

 .. topic:: Pan

     As for zoom, this enters a pan mode where you can click and drag in the view to move the image within the window.
 The 'P' hotkey can be held down to activate this mode.
-(Note that you can also pan directly in the viewer using a middle mouse button drag, and zoom by holding CTRL key and middle mouse drag)
+(Note that you can also pan directly in the viewer using a middle mouse button drag, and zoom by holding CTRL key and middle mouse drag).

 .. topic:: 'Fit'
     this setting dictates how the image is auto-fitted into the viewport area.